Learning German In The Name Of Science And Cross-Cultural Collaboration

 "In English it would be 'She says that Mary buys the book,' " says Goucha.
 "In German you would say 'She says that Mary the book buys.' "

-So that the scientists could see what's happening in Dachak's brain as he learns these sentence rules, they had him listen to sample sentences over headphones while inside in the scanner, and press a particular button, depending on whether the sentence is right or wrong.
+In order for scientists to see what's happening in Dachak's brain as he learns these sentence rules, they had him listen to sample sentences over headphones while in the scanner and press a particular button, depending on whether the sentence was right or wrong.

 It's still early days for the language experiment.
 But Anwander hopes the scans will reveal something important about structural changes in the brain as each student learns German.